gane5hvarma/gane5hvarma.github.io/content/posts/bloom-filters.md

 +++
-date = '2025-06-14T05:30:00+05:30'
+date = '2025-07-05T05:30:00+05:30'
 draft = false
 title = "Bloom Filters: Fast, Probable and Powerful" summary = "Large scale systems like databases and blockchains often need to check whether a key exists without doing a full scan of the dataset.
-Bloom filters provide a fast, memory-efficient way to rule out non-existent keys with zero false negatives and a small chance of false postivies" toc = true readTime = true autonumber = true
+Bloom filters provide a fast, memory-efficient way to rule out non-existent keys with zero false negatives and a small chance of false positives." toc = true readTime = true autonumber = true